 - 17BB.
-(1) The Minister, or, as the case may be, a person empowered under any enactment to give any consent, permit or other authorisation for a plan or project or works or empowered to undertake a plan or project or carry out works shall if the plan, project or works - (a) is, or are, likely to have a significant effect on a European site (either alone or in combination with other plans or projects), and - (b) is, or are, not directly connected with or necessary to the management of the site, shall make an appropriate assessment of the implications for the site in view of that site's conservation objectives.
+(1) The Minister, or, as the case may be, a person empowered under any enactment to give any consent, permit or other authorisation for a plan or project or works or empowered to undertake a plan or project or carry out works shall if the plan, project or works - (a) is, or are, likely to have a significant effect on a European site (either alone or in combination with other plans or projects), and shall make an appropriate assessment of the implications for the site in view of that site's conservation objectives.